jepstein-eagle/adaptable/packages/adaptable/readme/adaptable-theming-guide.md

   --ab-color-text-on-primary: #f7f7f7;

-  /* a color not so often used - mostly used for making things stand out these are NOT used in the dark theme but you might want to override in your themes e.g. to change the Dashboard Header colour and text, set '--ab-color-secondary' and '--ab-color-text-on-secondary'*/
+  /* a color not so often used - mostly used for making things stand out these properties are NOT used in the dark theme but you might want to override in your themes e.g. to change Dashboard Header colour & text, set '--ab-color-secondary' and '--ab-color-text-on-secondary'*/
-  --ab-color-secondary: #f7f7f7;
+  // --ab-color-secondary: #f7f7f7;
-  --ab-color-secondarylight: #07456d;
+  // --ab-color-secondarylight: #07456d;
-  --ab-color-secondarydark: #f7f7f7;
+  // --ab-color-secondarydark: #f7f7f7;
   /* color for text displayed over the secondary color */
-  --ab-color-text-on-secondary: #262d2f;
+  // --ab-color-text-on-secondary: #262d2f;
-  --ab-color-text-on-secondarylight: #f7f7f7;
+  // --ab-color-text-on-secondarylight: #f7f7f7;
 }
 ```